denevell/Natch/README.md

 * ~~threaded posts: should list threads by tag (in last modified order)~~
 * ~~threaded posts: should list threads by date of their last entry~~
 * ~~list posts: should paginate list all posts by x number~~
-* list posts: should paginate list single thread posts by x number
+* ~~list posts: should paginate list single thread posts by x number~~
 * ~~list posts: should paginate list threads by x number~~
+* list posts: should paginate list threads with tag

 ### 0.3 Tech tasks